 - Sugar & Water to make the Sugar Syrup

-- Green Cardamom pods to add flavour to the Sugar Syrup
+- Green Cardamom pods add flavor to the Sugar Syrup

 How to make Chana at home?